 Jesse A. Fallon, DVM

-Jesse is one of the owners of Cheat Lake Animal Hospital in Morgantown, WV, as well as the Conservation Chair and West Virginia State Liaison for the Association of Avian Veterinarians.
+Jesse is one of the owners of Cheat Lake Animal Hospital in Morgantown, WV, as well as past Conservation Chair and current West Virginia State Liaison for the Association of Avian Veterinarians.
 He is also a PhD candidate in Fish & Wildlife Conservation at Virginia Tech.
 Jesse has provided veterinary care for many species of birds at zoos and wildlife centers as well as for private enthusiasts and falconers.

 B. Jean Meade, DVM, MD, PhD